-In March 2020, the World Health Organization declared COVID-19 to be a pandemic.
+During the first guarter of 2020, the World Health Organization declared COVID-19 to be a pandemic.
 Responses to the spread of COVID-19 resulted in a sudden decline in economic activity and resulted in a significant increase in economic uncertainty.
 In addition, oil prices declined dramatically due to the global oil price war and decline in demand due to COVID-19.
-Global oil demand has improved steadily in the latter half of 2020 as economies have begun to reopen and the government has approved the rollout of COVID-19 vaccines.
-Although the government authorities are easing restrictions, there is no certainty when demand levels will return to pre-COVID levels and therefore the situation remains dynamic and the ultimate duration and magnitude of the impact on the economy and financial effect on NuVista is not known at this time.
-These events have resulted in a volatile and challenging economic environment which has adversely affected the Company's operational results and financial position.
-The current challenging economic climate may have significant adverse impacts on NuVista including, but not exclusively:
+These events resulted in a volatile and challenging economic environment throughout 2020 which adversely affected the Company's operational results and financial position.
+Throughout 2021, both oil and gas prices improved significantly, largely due to a combination of improved global economic activity combined with reduced oil and natural gas supply, and the roll out of COVID-19 vaccinations.
+Estimates and judgments made by management in the preparation of the financial statements are increasingly difficult and subject to a higher degree of measurement uncertainty during this volatile period.